-It is not known whether azithromycin passes into breast milk or if it could harm a nursing baby.
+It is not known whether Zmax passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Do not give this medicine to a child younger than 6 months old.